pgillet/spark-article/output/00-spark-on-k8s.md

 and you run Spark workloads among other types of workloads, or you do Spark first, and Kubernetes is just a mean to allocate resources on a cluster.

-In the rest of this article, we will see how the magic of the Spark operator operates, by reproducing all of its internals with spark-submit.
+In the following article, we will see how the magic of the Spark operator operates, by reproducing all of its internals with spark-submit.